 This incident made quite an impression and has been extensively researched for some reason, such as here and here.
 Pieces of the plane can still be seen on the island, scattered all about.
 Thurz returned for a visit in the 1980s and passed away in 2006.

 While air action has died down considerably, there still are the occasional interceptions.
 Hauptmann (Captain) Herbert Ihlefeld of Stab I./LG 2 shoots down a Spitfire at 16:00 for his 26th claim.

-Italian submarine Marcello continues a recent streak of Italian aggressiveness in the Atlantic, spotting a convoy off the Outer Hebrides and moving in for the attack.
-However, the escorts spot the submarine and attack, damaging the submarine with five depth depth charges.
+Italian submarine Marcello continues a recent streak of Italian aggressiveness in the Atlantic, spotting a convoy near the Outer Hebrides and moving in for the attack.
+However, the escorts spot the submarine and attack, damaging the submarine with five depth charges.
 This forces the Marcello to return to base.

 Royal Navy corvette HMS Rhododendron hits a mine in Liverpool Harbour and is damaged.
 It will spend three months there being repaired.

-British 8966 ton tanker Athelduke hits a mine in Bristol Channel - one of numerous vessels to hit mines there recently - and the crew manages to beach the ship at Whitmore Bay.
+British 8966-ton tanker Athelduke hits a mine in Bristol Channel - one of the numerous vessels to hit mines there in recent weeks - and the crew manages to beach the ship at Whitmore Bay.

-Some sources place the sinking of 10,578 ton British freighter/passenger ship Zealandic by U-106 today, but others put it on the 16th, where we discuss it.
+Some sources place the sinking of 10,578-ton British freighter/passenger ship Zealandic by U-106 today, but others put it on the 16th, where we discuss it more completely.